yynil/RWKVTTS/README.md

             ]
         }
 ```
+2. Add special control tokens like dialects in RWKV7LM and generate audio tokens for training.
-2. Implement streaming generation for Cosy 2.0 in RWKV7LM.
+3. Implement streaming generation for Cosy 2.0 in RWKV7LM.